PiDiBi/meshbot/README.md

   - got you to install python, pip and few other dependencies
 - dependencies - install with `pip install -r requirements.txt`

+## test on RPI

+### test over ssh terminal

+- edit mesh_bot.py if you need other than serial connection
+- run `python3 mesh_bot.py`
+- if it starts without errors send private message to your node from other node `PING`
+- you should see response in the terminal and got it as message too
+- terminate the script and install it as service

+### install bot as a service

+- create and edit service file (see content of [mesh_bot.service](mesh_bot.service)) `sudo nano /etc/systemd/system/meshbot.service`
+- reload daemon `sudo systemctl daemon-reload`
+- start service `sudo systemctl start meshbot.service`
+- see status `sudo systemctl status meshbot.service | more` - this one displays log from the service so you can see when you send a message what happened

 ## Commands

 - Various weather conditions